Knuckleball: Cricket

-The knuckleball is also employed by cricket fast bowlers Zaheer Khan, Bhuvneshwar Kumar and Andrew Tye as their slower delivery.
+The knuckleball is employed by cricket fast bowlers Zaheer Khan, Bhuvneshwar Kumar and Andrew Tye as their slower delivery.
 The physics of the operation are largely the same.
-However, the seam on a cricket ball is equatorial, and thus the extent of erratic movement is reduced due to the symmetry (at least in the conventional release position where the planes of the ball's trajectory and the seam are nearly co-planar).
-In addition, the lack of backspin does shorten the length of the delivery, and also tends to make the ball skid off the pitch—faster than it would come off a normal delivery.
+The seam on a cricket ball is equatorial, and the extent of erratic movement is reduced due to the symmetry, at least in the conventional release position where the planes of the ball's trajectory and the seam are nearly co-planar.
+The lack of backspin shortens the length of the delivery, and tends to make the ball skid off the pitch—faster than it would come off a normal delivery.

 Volleyball

 In volleyball, the float serve involves hitting the volleyball in such a way to minimize the rotation of the ball, causing unpredictability in the ball's movement.
-When done correctly, the float serve is hard for opponents to predict where the ball will end up, thus rendering it hard to pass.
+When done correctly, the float serve is hard for opponents to predict where the ball will end up, rendering it hard to pass.